Fearghal McKinney

 Fearghal McKinney (born 6 July 1962 in Derry, Northern Ireland) is an Irish politician and former journalist.
 A member of the Social Democratic and Labour Party (SDLP), he sat in the Northern Ireland Assembly as a Member of the Legislative Assembly (MLA) for South Belfast from 2013 until his defeat at the 2016 Assembly election.
 He was deputy leader of the SDLP from 2015 to 2016.

 Broadcasting career

 McKinney was a reporter and presenter on UTV Live, joining the station in 1994.
-Before joining UTV, he was a journalist at The Impartial Reporter in his hometown of Enniskillen and Downtown Radio.
+Before joining UTV, he was a journalist at The Impartial Reporter in his hometown of Enniskillen and at Downtown Radio.
 McKinney was educated at St Michael's College, Enniskillen.

 In addition to his work for UTV Live, McKinney presented the series Sunday Issue and The Issue for UTV from 2003 to 2004.
 He has also reported on, introduced television debates about, and co-hosted UTV's coverage of local and general elections.
 McKinney was nominated in 2006 for the RTS Award for Nations and Regions Presenter.

 In January 2009, McKinney announced his departure from UTV, and left the station that month.